Quantum Approaches to Consciousness

 \[ [\mathbf{ma}] \substack{\leftarrow \\ \rightarrow} [\mathbf{me}] \]

-This illustrates a minimal framework to study reduction, supervenience, or emergence relations (Kim 1998; Stephan 1999) which can yield both monistic and dualistic pictures.
-For instance, there is the influential stance of strong reduction, stating that all mental states and properties can be reduced to the material domain or even to physics (physicalism).[3]
+The scheme (A) of direct relations between material and mental states sketches a minimal framework to study reduction, supervenience, or emergence relations (Kim 1998; Stephan 1999) which can yield both monistic and dualistic pictures.
+For instance, the idea of strong reduction assumes that all mental states and properties can be reduced to the material domain or even to physics.
 This point of view claims that it is both necessary and sufficient to explore and understand the material domain, e.g., the brain, in order to understand the mental domain, e.g., consciousness.
 It leads to a monistic picture, in which any need to discuss mental states is eliminated right away or at least considered as epiphenomenal.
-While mind-brain correlations are still legitimate though causally irrelevant from an epiphenomenalist point of view, eliminative materialism renders even correlations irrelevant.
+While mind-brain correlations are still legitimate though causally irrelevant from an epiphenomenalist point of view, eliminative materialism renders even correlations themselves irrelevant.

-Much discussed counterarguments against the validity of such strong reductionist approaches are qualia arguments, which emphasize the impossibility for physicalist accounts to properly incorporate the quality of the subjective experience of a mental state, the “what it is like to be” (Nagel 1974) in that state.
+Counterarguments against the validity of such strongly reductive approaches are qualia arguments, emphasizing their impossibility to properly incorporate the quality of the subjective experience of a mental state, the “what it is like to be” (Nagel 1974) in that state.
 This leads to an explanatory gap between third-person and first-person accounts for which Chalmers (1995) has coined the notion of the “hard problem of consciousness”.
 Another, less discussed counterargument is that the physical domain itself is not causally closed.
 Any solution of fundamental equations of motion (be it experimentally, numerically, or analytically) requires to fix boundary conditions and initial conditions which are not given by the fundamental laws of nature (Primas 2002).
 This causal gap applies to classical physics as well as quantum physics, where a basic indeterminacy due to collapse makes it even more challenging.
 A third class of counterarguments refer to the difficulties to include notions of temporal present and nowness in a physical description (Franck 2004, 2008; Primas 2017).

 Of particular interest for consciousness studies are approaches that have been developed in order to pick up Bohr’s proposal with respect to psychology and cognitive science.
 The first steps in this direction were made by the group of Aerts in the early 1990s (Aerts et al. 1993), using non-distributive propositional lattices to address quantum-like behavior in non-classical systems.
 Alternative approaches have been initiated by Khrennikov (1999), focusing on non-classical probabilities, and Atmanspacher et al. (2002), outlining an algebraic framework with non-commuting operations.
 The recent development of ideas within this framework of thinking is addressed in Section 4, “Quantum Mind”.
 Other lines of thinking are due to Primas (2007, 2017), addressing complementarity with partial Boolean algebras, and Filk and von Müller (2008), indicating links between basic conceptual categories in quantum physics and psychology.